sigp/lighthouse/book/src/help_bn.md

         --slots-per-restore-point <SLOT_COUNT>
             Specifies how often a freezer DB restore point should be stored.
 Cannot be changed after initialization.
             [default: 8192 (mainnet) or 64 (minimal)]
-    -s, --spec <DEPRECATED>
-            This flag is deprecated, it will be disallowed in a future release.
-This value is now derived from the --network or --testnet-dir flags.
         --suggested-fee-recipient <SUGGESTED-FEE-RECIPIENT>
             Emergency fallback fee recipient for use in case the validator client does not have one configured.
 You should set this flag on the validator client instead of (or in addition to) setting it here.